Exploring Shakespeare with your children can be fun and easy

 Playing with Shakespeare

-A few other articles about Shakespeare (and other literary life resources)
+A few other Shakespeare resources

 - Is Shakespeare too hard?
 Or are we too dumb?